 Vegetables and Fruit: Many vegetables and fruit are particularly rich in vitamin C (broccoli, red peppers, oranges and strawberries) and in beta-carotene (carrots, tomatoes, squash and sweet potatoes), which is a form of vitamin A. These work as antioxidants in your body, helping to slow down or prevent atherosclerosis by reducing the buildup of plaque from cholesterol and other substances in the arteries.

 Whole Grains: Fibre found in whole grains is vital to a heart-healthy diet.
 A healthy adult needs 25 to 38 grams a day, but surveys show that the average Canadian daily intake is about 14 grams.
 Need to eat more fibre?
 Choose whole grains options and when grocery shopping, check food product labels carefully.
 Look for 100% whole grain or 100% whole wheat with the germ listed at the beginning of the ingredient list, and check the fibre content in the Nutrition Facts table.
 Products with 2 grams of fibre or more are a healthy choice.

-Subscribe to our Recipe of the Month Newsletter!
+Subscribe to our Good in Every Meal Newsletter!

 Subscribe to our monthly recipe newsletter!
 Every month, we’ll feature a recipe that uses Ontario grains, plus tips and tricks on how to incorporate healthy whole grains into your lifestyle.

 Proteins: Protein is one of three macronutrients that give us calories or energy.
 The other two macronutrients are fats and carbohydrates.
 Protein is found in animal products – like fish, poultry, meat and dairy – as well as nuts, legumes and some grains.
 Canada’s Food Guide recommends that protein foods should make up a quarter of your plate and be consumed regularly.